Tracking illegal mining using threat intelligence

 Image shows incidents related to COVID-19 or illegal mining in West Africa.
 The economic impact of the pandemic may push more people into illegal mining [Image source: Intelligence Fusion]

 Additionally, as outlined by the UN in May 2020, it also had the potential to disrupt the narcotics supply chain, at least in the short term – particularly the production of cocaine in countries such as Colombia and Peru.
 This could have potentially caused organised crime networks with illegal mining operations to ramp up their activities in that sector as a way of overcoming this loss of income.

 Finally, by tracking particular groups, for example by using the involved parties filter on the Intelligence Fusion platform, you can see how certain criminal networks are behaving on a wider scale, how their activities might be impacted, and make an assessment on whether they are, or are likely to be, increasing their involvement in illegal mining – and what impact this might have on your operations.

 Tracking the activity of the Clan del Golfo in Colombia.
 The cartel are heavily involved in illegal mining activity in the country [Image source: Intelligence Fusion]

-As the illegal mining industry continues to grow, while other forms of employment and economic opportunities shrink as a result of a COVID-19 induced global recession, the threats to industrial mining are likely to increase.
+As the illegal mining industry continues to grow, while other forms of employment and economic opportunities shrink as a result of a COVID-19 induced global recession and cost of living crisis, the threats to industrial mining are likely to increase.